RogerVFbr/MySQLAccess/README.md

 - For other IDEs, please search the web for instructions.

 ## Installation
-Just copy the 'mysqlaccess' package to your project and import 'MySQLAccess'.
+Just copy the 'mysqlaccess' package to your project and import 'MySQLAccess' class.

 ## Usage - Preparation
 This section will explain each of the steps to instantiate and get started with using the module.